triplea-game/triplea/docs/development/ide-setup/intellij-setup.md

       ](https://user-images.githubusercontent.com/12397753/62746114-07cc2b80-ba03-11e9-9ac0-0b1e6e1e8788.png)
   1. *checkstyle-IDEA* [plugin](https://github.com/jshiell/checkstyle-idea)
         1. after install finish configuration in: **Other Settings > Checkstyle**
+            1. load checkstyle file by clicking on the "plus" and navigating to the file .\IdeaProjects\triplea\config\checkstyle (If you can't find it, you can download it from [the repository](https://github.com/triplea-game/triplea/blob/master/config/checkstyle/checkstyle.xml))
+            1. set checkstyle version
-        1. select checkstyle file, set checkstyle version, set to scan all sources
+            1. set to scan all sources
       ![Screenshot from 2020-10-18 19-18-46
       ](https://user-images.githubusercontent.com/12397753/96394543-271e2700-1177-11eb-9460-24e2e235d60d.png)
-  3. *Save Actions*
+  1. *Save Actions*
         1. **Settings > Other settings > Save Actions**
         1. Select 'Activate save actions on save'
         1. configure in settings to add 'final' to local variables and class variables.